wadmp/wadmp.github.io/src/gen3/tutorials/device/README.md

       The MAC address format is 00:0A:14:aa:bb:cc

-      You may enter the MAC address with or without the semi-colons.
+      You need to enter the MAC address with the semi-colons.

       This is a required field: enter a valid MAC address for your device here.